TABLE OF CONTENTS

 September 4 -- The Western Defense Command issued Public

-and all further military restrictions against persons of Japanese
+all further military restrictions against persons of Japanese descent.

-Oswego should be considered for admission to the United States under
+should be considered for admission to the United States under regular

 1946